lamaustin66/lamaustin66/README.md

 ## 🧐 More About Me

-- 📝 I graduated with a B.S.
-Computer Science from UC Irvine
+- 🎓 Newgrad B.S. in Computer Science from University of California, Irvine
 - 🔭 I’m currently working on **gifSplitterX** and **chatAppX**
 - 🤝 I’m looking to collaborate on **peer-to-peer facetime**
 - 🌱 I’m currently learning Swift, UIKit, and Design Patterns